wildcomputations/wp-gpx-maps/readme.txt

 == Changelog ==

 = X.X.XX =
-* Added: new map type Thunderforest - Outddors (OSM3)
+* General: Added: new map type "Thunderforest - Outddors" (OSM3)
-* Fixed: In Settings and Help changed to the correct maps provider from open cycle map to Thunderforest
+* Settings Tab: In the map selection changed to the correct maps provider from "Open Cycle Map" to "Thunderforest"
-* Fixed: In the output map changed to the correct maps provider from open cycle map to Thunderforest
+* Help Tab: In the map selection changed to the correct maps provider from "Open Cycle Map" to "Thunderforest"
-* Fixed: in map footer for each map, the corresponding map provider is displayed with URL
+* Output: In the map selection changed to the correct maps provider from "Open Cycle Map" to "Thunderforest"
-* Added: PHP version notices, WordPress 5.3 requires PHP 5.6.20
+* Output: Fixed in map footer for each map, the corresponding map provider is displayed with URL
-* Added: Missing entries for add and delete options
+* Code: Added PHP version notices, WordPress 5.3 requires PHP 5.6.20
-* Changed: Style for output moved in a seperate file
+* Code: Added Missing entries for add and delete options
-* Tweak: Small design optimizations in the admin area
+* Code: Style for output moved in a seperate CSS file
-* Tweak: Small code adjustments (WPCS)
+* Code: Small CSS design optimizations for the tabs
-* Upgrade: bootstrap-table to 1.13.2
+* Code: Upgrade bootstrap-table to 1.13.2
-* Removed: german language file (now over translate.wordpress.org) = 1.7.00 =
+* Code: Removed german language file (now over translate.wordpress.org) = 1.7.00 =
 * Added: Authors can upload GPX tracks in a folder called as *your user name*, inside [../wp-upload dir/gpx/[*your user name*] (thanks to wildcomputations)
 * Added: Authors an Admins can see the current values for shortcodes in help tab